This page discusses accessibility of alternative investments to smaller investors and recent developments in the area.

 Everybody Can Invest in Commodities

 As one exception from the restricted accessibility of alternative assets, commodity investments are available to anybody.
-Exposure to commodities is easy to build using various types of vehicles, especially:
+Exposure to commodities is easy to build using various types of instruments:

 - Commodity futures.